 Prerequisite: Concurrent enrollment in EDU 4100.
+No credit hours

 HISTORY 4303.
 EUROPE SINCE 1919.

 History of Europe from the end of World War I to the collapse of communism in Eastern Europe, emphasizing the struggle between democracy and totalitarianism.
 Fall, even years, Summer, odd years.